 Height From the Ceiling

 In general, a ceiling fan needs to be at least 10-12 inches (25.4-30.48 cm) from the ceiling to properly circulate the air in a room.
 However, some fans, known as hugger fans, are designed to work flush against the ceiling.
+However, the closer the blades are to the ceiling, the less efficient a fan gets.
+Mounting a ceiling fan very close to the ceiling, could reduce efficiency and effectiveness.
+That means a fan could not meet its CFM rating.

 If you have vaulted ceilings, you may need a larger distance between the ceiling fan and the ceiling.
 In this case, just make sure that the fan is about 8-9 feet (2.44-2.74 m) up from the floor.